GRAND PERFORMANCE: Monteau Senior Catherine Kelly Pours in 29 points, Surpasses 1,000 in Her Career in Warrior Victory Over Greenville

 “I kind of just wanted it to happen at the beginning of the season so it would be over with and we could focus on getting into the playoffs and winning games to be able to do that,” Kelly said.
 “I knew it was coming up, but just to get it tonight was awesome, especially getting it with this group of people.
 It shows that all of our hard work has paid off because I wouldn’t be able to do it without my teammates.”

 Kelly needed just 14 coming into the night.
-She wasted little time, getting off to a torrid start in scoring 15 by the end of one and 19 by halftime.
+She wasted little time, getting off to a torrid start, scoring 15 by the end of one and 19 by halftime.

 By the end of the third quarter, she had already scored 27.